FAQ

 chevron-rightIs Oku free to use?hashtag

 Yes, Oku is free to use!
 The platform does NOT charge any fees on swaps, bridges, new positions, or pool fee collections.
-Users are only subject to gas fees and fees from the associated Uniswap pool
+Users are only subject to network gas fees and fees from the associated Uniswap V3 pool

 chevron-rightHow do you create a limit order?hashtag

-chevron-rightHow do limit orders work?hashtag
+chevron-rightHow do limit orders work in Uniswap v3 pools?hashtag

 Limit orders are one-side, one-tick-wide Uniswap v3 positions.
 Each tick represents a price.
 Once the tick is crossed, the order is filled, and Chainlink’s Automation system will withdraw the tokens from the position.